segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 ### Use views

 BigQuery charges based on the amount of data scanned by your queries.
-Views are a derived view over your tables that we use for de-duplication of events.
+Views are a derived view over your tables that Segment uses for de-duplication of events.
 Therefore, we recommend you query a specific view whenever possible to avoid duplicate events and historical objects.
-It's important to note that BigQuery views are not cached:
+It's important to note that BigQuery views are not cached.

 > BigQuery's views are logical views, not materialized views, which means that
 > the query that defines the view is re-executed every time the view is queried.